 The scenario with the correct number of breaks and their locations was detected within the top performing break point combination sets with >70% accuracy under nearly all parameterizations (Fig. 1).
-The RSD model correctly identified the true break point combination in virtually 100% of scenarios initiated with two break points, >90% of scenarios initiated with one break point and >80% of zero break simulations.
+For time series with 20 year lengths, the RSD model correctly identified the true break point combination in virtually 100% of scenarios initiated with two break points, >90% of scenarios initiated with one break point and >80% of zero break simulations.
 The accuracy was generally lowest in time series with three break points but above 70% for most scenarios.
 These results remained roughly consistent regardless of the value of the variance (σ2) determining the annual amount of environmental/sampling noise (Fig. 1 A).
 Results were similar across all r values tested but performance of the RSD declined slightly when initial r was large (>2.0; Fig. 1 B).
 The RSD model had the highest accuracy with larger shifts in K (≥25%; Fig 1.
 C) and relatively smaller changes to r (≤25%; Fig. 1 D).
 This result is somewhat counter-intuitive, as we would generally expect large shifts in all parameters to be more easily detected.
 However, because the Ricker model produces chaotic dynamics with high values of r (r > 2.3) a large shift in parameters could potentially result in a situation where multiple break point fits would perform equally well.
 Finally, the accuracy of the RSD model decreased as scenario length increased, likely because of the factorial increase in potential break point combinations with additional data in the time series (Fig. 1 E).
 Accuracy was also low in cases where the number of break points was high relative to the time series length (e.g., 20 years and three breaks).

 The breakpoint weighting analysis revealed that in the vast majority of cases, the average weight of a true break exceeded a value of 0.8 (Fig. 2), whereas the weight of erroneous breaks averaged less than 0.2 in weight.
 The notable exception occurred when true breaks resulted from very small shifts in K (Fig. 2 C).
 Thus, when a weight of >0.8 is indicated for a break found by the RSD model, we can reasonably conclude this is a true break, and likewise, a break with a weight of <0.2 can reasonably assumed to be erroneous.
 Weight values intermediate to those two thresholds can be interpreted as a quantification of the strength of evidence that a break occurred.